-178. The OPWDD Defendants have failed to ensure compliance by OPWDD and the Union Avenue IRA with the requirements of Jonathan's Law, New York State's statutory regime entitling legal guardians to all medical records and abuse investigation records.
+183. The OPWDD Defendants have failed to ensure compliance by OPWDD and the Union Avenue IRA with the requirements of Jonathan's Law, New York State's statutory regime entitling legal guardians to all medical records and abuse investigation records.
 Requests for such records by L.K., B.M., and C.R. have in some cases been ignored for months before records were belatedly provided; in other cases, L.K., B.M. and C.R. have not been provided mandatory notifications at all.

-179. On or about March 16, 2015, Defendant Minter-Brooks received a letter from OPWDD Deputy Commission Megan O'Connor-Hebert notifying her that the Metro New York DDSO Office was being placed on Early Alert-a status that denotes serious deficiencies on the part of a local agency.
+184. On or about March 16, 2015, Defendant Minter-Brooks received a letter from OPWDD Deputy Commission Megan O'Connor-Hebert notifying her that the Metro New York DDSO Office was being placed on Early Alert-a status that denotes serious deficiencies on the part of a local agency.

-180. The letter stated that the Metro New York DDSO Office "has been unable to sustain compliance with applicable laws and regulations" and had received "a total of eight 45 day letters"-letters issued by OPWDD Division of Quality Improvement inspectors noting serious and persistent concerns with agency operations-in the year between March 2014 and March 2015.
+185. The letter to Minter-Brooks stated that the Metro New York DDSO Office, overseen by OPWDD administrators White, Minter-Brooks, and Delaney, "has been unable to sustain compliance with applicable laws and regulations" and had received no fewer than "eight 45 day letters"-letters issued by OPWDD Division of Quality Improvement inspectors repeatedly noting serious and persistent concerns with agency operations-in the year between March 2014 and March 2015.

-181. The letter further stated that "OPWDD has a number of concerns with your agency and the lack of compliance" in eight areas: medical follow-up, medication administration, protective oversight, community inclusion, habilitative services, physical plant, staff training, and incident management.
+186. The letter to Minter-Brooks further stated that "OPWDD has a number of concerns with your agency and the lack of compliance" in eight areas: medical follow-up, medication administration, protective oversight, community inclusion, habilitative services, physical plant, staff training, and incident management.